Ferrocarril de Antofagasta a Bolivia: History

 In Bolivia there had been proposals in the 1860s and early 1870s to establish a Boliva's first railway to the ports of the Pacific through the Peruvian por of Arica.
-A series of disputes with Peru shifted the focus of the railway to have it reach the ocean farther south through the Bolivan coastal department.
+A series of disputes with Peru shifted the focus of the railway to have it reach the ocean farther south through the Bolivian coastal department.
 The railway was expected to have great impact for the development of Bolivia increasing the state's income, integrating the peripheral coastal province, cheapen transport to coast and providing external trade that did not depend on third party.
 The Bolivian parliament originally rejected the plan since they favoured development of La Paz and Cochabamba in the north, the connection of these cities to the Peruvian ports and to maintain these regions as supply bases for southwestern Bolivia.
 Opposition by Compañía Minera Huanchaca's Chilean investors –who never controlled more than 1/5 of the company– was also a factor according to Guillermo Billinghurst.
 In Billinghurst's view Chilean interest were worried about an Litoral Department becoming increasingly Bolivian but then turned in favour of the railway once Chile took control of the region in 1879.

 The history of the railway dates back to 1872 with the grant of a concession by the government of Bolivia to Melbourne Clarke & Co, the territory around Antofagasta being part of Bolivia at this date.
 The railway was organised as the Antofagasta Nitrate & Railway Company.
 Construction started in 1873, with the first section opening late in that year, motive power provided by mules.
 Steam locomotives were introduced in 1876, and by 1879 the railway had extended about 150 km into the interior.